INAR invites applications for the position of:

-INAR is a National Network organisation of over 178 civil society organisations working together to combat racism at a local, national and European level.
-INAR is recruiting a Policy Officer to develop an alternative National Action Plan Against Racism for combating systemic racism, by consulting Minority Ethnic groups, anti-racist and civil society organisations and other relevant stakeholders.
+INAR is a national network organisation of over 180 civil society organisations working together to combat racism at a local, national and European level.
+INAR is recruiting a Network and Communications Officer to support the development of its network, and to communicate its anti racism message to INAR members and to wider society.

 To be considered for the role, you will need to be someone who:

-- Experience in explaining complicated policy issues to national print and broadcast media.
+- Has first hand experience working in print and broadcast media.

-INAR is committed to fostering an inclusive and collaborative work environment which values all identities, perspectives and experiences, and provides opportunities for learning and growth.
-We especially welcome applications from people from all Ethnic Minority and migrant backgrounds, from women, nonbinary, LGBTQI+, and other working class backgrounds, and people from other traditionally marginalised backgrounds.
+INAR is committed to fostering an inclusive and collaborative work environment that values all identities, perspectives and experiences, and provides opportunities for learning and growth.
+We especially welcome applications from people from all ethnic minority and migrant backgrounds, from women, nonbinary, LGBTQI+ and other working class backgrounds, and people from other traditionally marginalised backgrounds.

 Salary range: €39,000 – €42,000 PA, depending on experience.

-This is a full-time position, 5 days (35 hours) a week on a renewable fixed-term contract for 1 year starting immediately, with a 6-month probation period, Annual leave entitlement: 25 days per annum.
+This is a full-time position 5 days a week, on an initial fixed-term contract for 1 year (to Nov 2023) with a 6 month probation period.

 Place of work: INAR office in Dublin 1, with occasional travel, as appropriate to the role.